elau1004/TFR4SQLite/README.md

 sqliteTFR
 =========

-sqlite plugin to read any structured text file
+sqlite plugin module to read any structured text file